Summer means a few very important things: patio beers, long hot days, cottaging, fresh local produce and of course, s’mores!

 What’s a s’more without it’s graham cracker counterpart?
 While we’re on the subject of questionable ingredients, why not check out those bad boys: Unbleached Enriched Flour, Graham Flour, Sugar, Soybean Oil, Honey, Baking Soda, Salt, Soy Lecithin, Artificial Flavour.

 Seems innocent enough compared to most highly processed and refined packaged foods, but I’d much rather make my own with wholesome ingredients like almonds, buckwheat and oats.
-Did I mention they’re also gluten-free?
+Did I mention they’re also gluten-free.

-Recipe from Urban Poser.
+Recipe inspired by Urban Poser.

 1 cup water, split in half